-Following the visit, a photographic analysis has been prepared to identify and illustrate key design features which help underpin the parish's intrinsic character.
+Following the visit, a photographic analysis has been prepared to identify and illustrate key design features which help underpin the Neighbourhood Plan Area's intrinsic character.
 This understanding will then be used to inform and shape the application of the proposed design codes.

-The images which have been chosen for the purpose of this analysis represent a sample from across the parish.
+The images which have been chosen for the purpose of this analysis represent a sample from across the Neighbourhood Plan Area.
 Images have been organised into the following themes in order to understand the similarities and differences between each of the three character areas:

-- · Building Materials and Detailing;
+- Building Materials and Detailing;

 - Set-backs, Gardens and Boundary Treatments;

 - Building Heights and Roof Types; and

 - Streets and Public Realm